Nishanth14/SCO-HH-Clustering-OPTICS/README.md

 # SCO-HH-Clustering-OPTICS
-OPTICS clustering alogorithm is used to identify the clusters and calculate the centroid for each customer based on the history of SCO stops completed in Handheld
+OPTICS clustering alogorithm is used to identify the clusters and calculate the centroid for each customer based on the history of SCO stops completed in Handheld.

+This algorithm is written in Python-2.7